-Instructor College Help & Advice
+Driving Instructor College

-So you're thinking about an Instructor College?I trained with a well known Instructor College - it was over priced.
+I trained with a well known Instructor College - it was overpriced.
 With hindsight, I realise I could have done much of the training myself.
 What was my mistake?
 I didn't research the industry enough before I paid for the course...

-...lack of research into the business, what it requires and how each instructor college goes about teaching it's pupils is the biggest mistake trainees make before starting a driving instructor course.We recommend that you read the following advice
+...lack of research into the business, what it requires and how each instructor college goes about teaching it's pupils is the biggest mistake trainees make before starting a driving instructor course.

-you sign on the dotted line!
+before you sign on the dotted line!

-Firstly - make sure you fulfil the
+Firstly - make sure you fulfil the Legal Requirements

-Legal RequirementsThink about the skills you'll need...
+Think about the skills you'll need...

-ADIs or Approved Driving Instructors, require a very high standard of driving and a sound knowledge of subjects related to teaching others to drive.
+ADIs or Approved Driving Instructors require a very high standard of driving and a sound knowledge of subjects related to teaching others to drive.
 This means being knowledgeable about:

 Make sure that it's the right career for you.
 You may enjoy driving and are probably a good driver already, but remember...